 Street parking is available along Parkway and adjacent neighborhood streets; please remember to observe posted parking regulations.
 Tour participants who walk, bike or use public transportation will receive a $2 discount off the tour price.

 If inclement weather threatens on the day of the tour, watch this page for up-to-the-minute updates of any tour changes.
 You can also follow Preservation Houston on Twitter to receive tour updates.

 Explore Houston's architecturally and historically significant neighborhoods, buildings and institutions with Preservation Houston's monthly docent-guided walking tours.
 The tours are generally offered on the second Sunday of the month from January to November; tickets go on sale at 1:30 p.m.
 (6 p.m.
 June through September).
 Tours are open to the public.
 The cost is $10 per person ($7 for Preservation Houston members and students), with a $2 discount if you walk, bike or ride public transportation to the tour.
 Reservations aren't required unless specifically noted.

-The Architecture Walks Program is supported in part by the Susan Vaughan Foundation and by grants from the City of Houston through Houston Arts Alliance.
+The Architecture Walks Program is supported in part by grants from the City of Houston through Houston Arts Alliance.